AdobeDocs/experience-platform.en/help/profile/computed-attributes/configure-ui.md

 description: Computed attributes enable you to automatically compute the value of fields based on other values, calculations, and expressions.
 Computed attributes operate on Real-time Customer Profile data, meaning you can aggregate values across all records and events stored in Adobe Experience Platform.
 ---

-# Configure a computed attribute field in the UI
+# (Alpha) Configure a computed attribute field in the UI

 >[!IMPORTANT]
 >